 Sometimes the best approach is to write calls to action is to test out several variations.
-When it comes to optimizing the ad copy, a call to action is one of the easiest things to swap out (and even small changes can significantly impact your conversions).
-Smart traffic uses artificial intelligence to analyze your visitors and automatically display the most effective CTA to each person.
+When it comes to optimizing the ad, a call to action is one of the easiest to swap out.
+Smart traffic uses artificial intelligence to analyze your visitors

 Where does Call-to-action fit in the PPC marketing campaign?

 The landing page or marketing campaign is the most effective when built around a single conversion goal.